jdevfullstack/programming-core-concepts/README.md

 ```

 Variable `c` contains a value at a specific time.
-It was changed in the program for three times.
+It was changed in the program three times.

 ### Arithmetic Operators Sample Program
 ```